Urban sociology: Development and rise

-Urban sociology rose to prominence within North American academics through a group of sociologists and theorists at the University of Chicago from 1910s to 1940s in what became known as the Chicago School of Sociology.
-The Chicago School of Sociology combined sociological and anthropological theory with ethnographic fieldwork in order to understand how individuals, groups, and communities interact within urban social systems.
-Unlike the primarily macro-based sociology that had marked earlier subfields, members of the Chicago School placed greater emphasis on micro-scale social interactions that sought to provide subjective meaning to how humans interact under structural, cultural and social conditions.
-The theory of symbolic interaction, the basis through which many methodologically groundbreaking ethnographies were framed in this period, took primitive shape alongside urban sociology and shaped its early methodological leanings.
+Urban sociology rose to prominence among North American academics through a group of sociologists and theorists at the University of Chicago from the 1910s to the 1940s, who came to be known as the Chicago School of Sociology.
+The Chicago School of Sociology combined sociological and anthropological theory with ethnographic fieldwork to understand how individuals, groups, and communities interact within urban social systems.
+Unlike the primarily macro-based sociology that had marked earlier subfields, members of the Chicago School placed greater emphasis on micro-scale social interactions that sought to provide subjective meaning to how humans interact under structural, cultural, and social conditions.
+The theory of symbolic interaction, the basis through which many methodologically groundbreaking ethnographies were framed in this period, took its primitive shape alongside urban sociology and shaped its early methodological leanings.
 Symbolic interaction was forged out of the writings of early micro-sociologists George Mead and Max Weber, and sought to frame how individuals interpret symbols in everyday interactions.
-With early urban sociologists framing the city as a 'superorganism', the concept of symbolic interaction aided in parsing out how individual communities contribute to the seamless functioning of the city itself.
+With early urban sociologists framing the city as a 'superorganism', the concept of symbolic interaction helped parse how individual communities contribute to the seamless functioning of the city itself.

-Scholars of the Chicago School originally sought to answer a single question: how did an increase in urbanism during the time of the Industrial Revolution contribute to the magnification of contemporary social problems?
-Sociologists centred on Chicago due to its tabula rasa state, having expanded from a small town of 10,000 in 1860 to an urban metropolis of over two million in the next half-century.
+Scholars of the Chicago School originally sought to answer a single question: how did the rise of urbanism during the Industrial Revolution contribute to the magnification of contemporary social problems?
+Sociologists centered on Chicago due to its tabula rasa state, having expanded from a small town of 10,000 in 1860 to an urban metropolis of over two million in the next half-century.
 Along with this expansion came many of the era's emerging social problems – ranging from issues with concentrated homelessness and harsh living conditions to the low wages and long hours that characterized the work of the many newly arrived European immigrants.
-Furthermore, unlike many other metropolitan areas, Chicago did not expand outward at the edges as predicted by early expansionist theorists, but instead 'reformatted' the space available in a concentric ring pattern.
-As with many modern cities the business district occupied the city centre and was surrounded by slum and blighted neighbourhoods, which were further surrounded by workingmens' homes and the early forms of the modern suburbs.
+Furthermore, unlike many other metropolitan areas, Chicago did not expand outward at the edges as predicted by early expansionist theorists, but instead 'reformatted' the available space in a concentric-ring pattern.
+As with many modern cities, the business district occupied the city center and was surrounded by slums and blighted neighborhoods, which were further surrounded by workingmen's homes and the early forms of the modern suburbs.
 Urban theorists suggested that these spatially distinct regions helped to solidify and isolate class relations within the modern city, moving the middle class away from the urban core and into the privatized environment of the outer suburbs.